Integrating Gender and Behavioral Sensitive Approaches to Enhance DRM in Haiti

 - At least 1 stakeholder consultation workshop

-This grant has assisted the Government of Haiti in assembling a working group to identify the objectives, priorities, and action plan for the gender analysis.
-An international NGO based in Haiti will be also be contracted to support the Government.
-Field data collection activities for the gender and behavior analyses began in mid-February, with the study scheduled to be completed by July 2020.
+The Government of Haiti has created a technical working group co-led by the Civil Protection Directorate within the Ministry of Interior and Local Authorities and the Ministry of Women’s Affairs and Women's Rights.
+This group has identified the objectives and priorities of the study and agreed on the action plan for the study.
+An international NGO based in Haiti will be also be contracted to support the Government in collecting field data for the gender and behavior analyses, with the study scheduled to be completed by September 2020.

 Partnerships and Coordination